nickrusso42518/postman/ise/README.md

   * External RESTful Services (ERS)
   * pxGrid Control
   * pxGrid REST/data collection
-  * Initial setup for pxGrid websockets/STOMP for streaming telemetry
+  * Initial setup for pxGrid 2.0 websockets/STOMP for streaming telemetry
   * Monitoring API (mnt)

 ## Usage
 Be sure to check the folder descriptions for a summary of each workflow, and note that each request has at least one "example" showing the response format.

+Also, check out the websocket-specific collections for pxGrid 2.0 interaction.

 ## Environments
 There are two environments included with the collection,